anchitagarwal/insight-data-engineering-challenge/output/README.md

-Directory that contains the output files.
+Directory containing the output files.